Dino Minichiello

 Dino Minichiello born on December 28, 1968, in North Vancouver, British Columbia, is a Canadian fashion designer, entrepreneur and the founder of bespoke luxury fashion labels: ONS (1997) Dino Minichiello Designs Ltd, Minichiello Retail (1999), and Cativvo Ragazzo (2016).
 Minichiello is also the founder of Triumph Capital (2009) a private equity and investment-banking firm; and the Founder and CEO of Snap Brands (2021) a direct-to-consumer (D2C) Telehealth company.

+In 2026, Minichiello became Interim CEO of Metavista3D Inc., a Canadian public technology company focused on glasses-free 3D and human performance technology applications.

 Early life

 Dino Minichiello is the son of fashion designer, Paul Minichiello.
 In 1954, at the age of 14, Paul Minichiello immigrated to North Vancouver, Canada, from Civitanova del Sannio, a small town in the Italian Province of Isernia, where he worked as an apprentice for an Italian master tailor.
 After working for a series of clothing shops upon arriving in Canada, Paul eventually opened his own bespoke clothier ‘Paul’s of North Shore’.
 His unique style caught the eye of local and international celebrities.
 Soon after it opened, his modest North Shore shop became a regular stop on the travels of many touring musicians, actors, athletes and high-profile businessmen.

 As a child, the young Dino was swept up by his father’s outgoing personality, bold ideas and colourful network of clients.
 Dino literally grew up at the knees of his father’s all-star clientele, such as Jim Pattison, Jack Poole, Murray Pezim, Wayne Gretzky, Sonny and Cher, Al Wilson, Carl Weathers, Jack Wasserman, Leslie Nielsen, Pat Quinn, Harold Snepts, Dennis Ververgaert and Jerry Korab.

 One of his father’s friends was boxing coach and Golden Gloves Alumni, Elio Ius, of the "North West Eagles" boxing club.
 Taking Dino under his wing, Ius began training Dino from his personal home gym, where Dino studied the art of the fight from the ages of 13 to 17.
 His training soon matured into an appreciation and passion for Mixed Martial Arts serving as a catalyst to his later interest in venture capital activity on behalf of under-publicized Mixed Martial Arts events.